Endometrial ablation – Glengarry Private Hospital, Perth

 3. Other types of endometrial ablation

 The other types of ablation are performed using an operating hysteroscope.
 The lining is treated, or carved out (resected) and/or cauterised while fluid irrigates the womb and keeps the view clear.
 This is how endometrial ablation used to be done before the technology in balloon ablations or Novasure was perfected.
 These old methods take longer, requires a lot more skill, are more expensive, and there are slightly more potential complications.
-The method methods can still be good if you have a something in the womb like a fibroid or a septum that prevents one of the newer methods from being used.
-For instance, we can resect a problem fibroid, and then treat the rest of the womb at the same time.
+The methods can still be good if the womb is irregular, or we’re repeating the ablation to get a more comprehensive result.

 Can I get pregnant after endometrial ablation?